dqops/dqo/docs/getting-started/review-results-on-dashboards/review-results-on-dashboards.md

 ## Prerequisite

 To be able to display results on data quality dashboards you need to synchronize locally stored results with your DQO Cloud account.
-To synchronize all the data just run `cloud sync all` command in DQO Shell.
+To synchronize all the data just click on the **Synchronize** button in the upper right corner or run `cloud sync all` command in DQO Shell.

 You can read more about `cloud` command in [Command-line specification section](../../command-line-interface/cloud.md).